iramrafi/sql-data-warehouse-project/README.md

 ## Data Sources

-CSV files from two systems: CRM and ERP
+CSV files from two systems: CRM(Customer Relationship Management) and ERP(Enterprise Resource Planning)

 Imported and loaded into the Bronze layer